openedx/openedx-wordpress-ecommerce/README.md

 - **Obtain enrollment information:** This requests the Open edX APIs to retrieve the enrollment status of a user in a course.

+**Note**

+This plugin calls the APIs from <a href="https://github.com/openedx/edx-platform" target="_blank">Open edX Platform</a>.

+More information about the API connection can be found in <a href="https://github.com/openedx/openedx-wordpress-ecommerce/blob/main/docs/source/decisions/0002-api-connection.rst" target="_blank">Decisions: API connection</a>.

+To learn more, you can visit the <a href="https://openedx.org/terms-of-use/" target="_blank">Open edX Terms of Service</a>.

 # Installation

 ## Requirements